On September 28, I sold my agency of ten years, Express Writers, to a wonderful set of buyers, Adam and Alicia Oakley.

 Last Tip: Go with your gut.

-In the end, we picked buyers that weren’t as "good" on paper/resume-wise compared to the other buyers we had offers from.
-But in the end, I know we picked the right buyers, because we went with our hearts and intuition.
+In the end, we picked buyers that weren’t as “good” on paper/resume-wise compared to the other buyers we had offers from.
+But in the end, I know we picked the right buyers.
 Always follow your gut.

 What’s Next for Me